The best roller coaster in Orlando 2023

 This one is a beast.
 And we love it!
-Universal Orlando’s Jurassic World VelociCoaster opened last summer 2021 and this apex predator of attractions is now Florida’s fastest, tallest and most intense launch coaster, catapulting riders into the air at 70mph.
-The menacing black track dominates Universal’s Islands of Adventure and the resort’s newest and biggest rollercoaster can be seen from almost everywhere in the park – creating anticipation and excitement from the moment you arrive.
+Universal Orlando’s Jurassic World VelociCoaster opened in summer 2021 and this apex predator of attractions is now Florida’s fastest, tallest and most intense launch coaster, catapulting riders into the air at 70mph.
+The menacing black track dominates Universal’s Islands of Adventure and the resort’s newest and biggest Orlando roller coaster can be seen from almost everywhere in the park – creating anticipation and excitement from the moment you arrive.

 The heart-racing result is to conclude that the Jurassic Park VelociCoaster may not be just the best roller coaster in Orlando, but maybe the best coaster in the world.
 The ride may be frantic, but also manages to be amazingly smooth.
-In terms of state-of-the-art design, incredible theming and the sheer excitement of riding it, this certainly comes close the perfect roller coaster and has shot right to the top of my all-time favourite attractions in Florida.
+In terms of state-of-the-art design, incredible theming and the sheer excitement of riding it, this certainly comes close the perfect roller coaster and has shot right to the top of my all-time favourite attractions and one of the best rollercoasters in Florida.

 Watch the video!